World Matchplay: Fixtures and results with Michael van Gerwen, Luke Humphries and Michael Smith among favourites

-Gerwyn Price faces a difficult task against Ross Smith in the first match of the night at 7pm - live on Sky Sports Main Event and Action.
+Krzysztof Ratajski and Andrew Gilding kick-off the action in the first match at 7pm - live on Sky Sports Action.

-Defending champion Nathan Aspinall struggled with an elbow injury on the opening night and will need to improve if he is to beat the experienced James Wade.
+Then, former world champion Rob Cross faces Ryan Searle in a tough match to call.

-World No 1 and world champion Luke Humphries takes on Stephen Bunting in another blockbuster tie, then Jonny Clayton meets Dimitri Van den Bergh, who will be buoyed by his nine-darter at the weekend.
+Two days after beating Luke Littler, Van Gerwen meets Joe Cullen in the second round as he continues his bid for a fourth Matchplay title

 The semi-finals will be held on Saturday, before the final takes place on Sunday, as the remaining two players compete for the £200,000 top prize and the coveted Phil Taylor Trophy.